matthewware/matthewware.github.io/_posts/2020-11-22-Tufte-plots.markdown

 ## Box plots

 A slightly easier plot to make is the **mini-box** plot.
 Basically a striped down version of the standard statistical box plots (see Ch.
 6 of VDQI).
-For this one, The easiest path was to just draw lines to represent the standard deviation of the data.
+For this one, the easiest path was to just draw lines to represent the standard deviation of the data.
 A fudge `s_factor` helps space the lines from the data points when the standard deviation is large.
-Otherwise, the error is split in two and drawn up and down from the data point.
+Otherwise, the error is just split in two and drawn up and down from the data point.

 ```python
 plt.plot(x,y, '.', markersize=6, zorder=2)